ethersync/ethersync/book/src/file-events.md

 ## Changing files

-- Editing a file in an Teamtype-enabled text editor.
+- Editing a file in a Teamtype-enabled text editor.

     Example: `nvim existing_file`